rlk/site/courses/csc3102/topic6.md

 - Keys stored in the left subtree of $v$ are less than or equal to $k$.
 - Keys stored in the right subtree of $v$ are greater than or equal to $k$.

 By the convention of the textbook, nodes include a parent pointer, and only internal nodes contain keys.
 The existence of empty external nodes ensures that every binary search tree is *proper* and simplifies some operations (arguably).
+We assume a constructor of the form

+&emsp;node(*parent*, *left*, *right*)

 An in-order traversal produces a list of keys in non-decreasing order.